wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/SITI NUR INSYIRAH BINTI HISHAMUDIN/README.md

 ## 📌What Is Performance Testing?

 <p align="justify">
-Performance testing is one of the most important parts to do after finishing development of a website such as load testing, stress testing, spike testing, and endurance testing.
-This performance testing helps to measure and identify the weakness of the website thus it will improve user experience and satisfaction when using the website.
+Performance testing is one of the most important parts to do after finish development of a website such as load testing, stress testing, spike testing, and endurance testing.
+This performance testing helps to measure and identify weakness of the website thus it will improve user experience and satisfaction when using the website.
 In addition, performance testing can also help to identify how the website performs under high traffic scenarios in order to know how the website responds or what are issues that the website faces in certain testing scenarios.
 </p>
 <br>

 ## 🧐What are the focuses of this test?

 <p align="justify">
 This test focuses on stress testing that will verify the stability of the website under extreme load conditions which determine what and when is the limitation of the website.
-Besides that, by doing stress tests we are able to identify the failure or breaking point of a library book management that is built with several languages like PHP, HTML, and CSS. </p>
+Besides that, by doing stress tests we are able to identify the failure or breaking point of a library book management website that is built with several languages like PHP, HTML, and CSS. </p>

 <p align="justify">
 In addition, in this test it will measure several important metric measurements such as response time, throughput, resource utilization performance, and error detection when running the test on the website within specified time. </p>